 Most snow shovels are sized based on the width of the blade.
 This means that if you see a shovel advertised as a “30-inch Ergonomic Snow Shovel”, it’s referring to the width of the blade on the shovel.

 The most common snow shovels come in sizes of 30”, 24” and 18”.
 The larger the width of the blade, the more snow that you’ll be able to push or remove in one continuous motion.
 However, a larger size blade also requires more strength to operate – so choosing the right one for your household can be a bit tricky.
 The standard for many people is the 24” shovel.

-Single-stage electric snowblowers are best suited for smaller, flat properties, with snowfall less than 5”.
-They’re small, light, easy to operate and easy to store.
+Single-stage electric snow blowers are best suited for smaller, flat properties, with snowfall less than 5”.
+They’re small, light, easy to operate, and easy to store.
 You’ll also find that these are some of the most inexpensive snowblowers on the market.
-However, you will have to worry about clunking around a power cord with you at all times, which may be pain for many users.
+However, you will always have to worry about carrying around a power cord with you, which may be a pain for many users.

 These are the most common snow blowers found in most neighborhoods around the country.
 They’re capable of handling a snowfall of about 8” and walkways/driveways with no more than a moderate slope.
 And since they’re gas-powered, you won’t have to deal with any sort of cords.
-It’s recommended to only use these on hard surfaces due to the auger being set so low to the ground – gravel can easily be thrown if you’re not careful.
+It’s recommended to only use these on hard surfaces due to the auger being set so low to the ground, which can easily cause gravel to be thrown around if you’re not careful.

 Overall, the single-stage gas snow blowers are perfect for the average American home.
 They’re also available in multiple swath/engine sizes to fit your specific needs.

 These are the largest class of snow blowers.
 Their two-stage system means that they use a separate mechanism to scoop the snow up (auger) and a mechanism blows it out the machine (impeller).
 This two-stage approach allows the auger to be set up higher, which allows you to tackle any sort of surface, including those pesky gravel walks.